oatlog/oatlog/doc/report/main.typ

 this task varies greatly depending on the cost model and on whether approximate solutions are acceptable.

+#TODO[isn't "dag size" a more clear term?]
+#TODO[bounded treewidth should be clarified that it is fixed parameter tractable]
 - If the cost is a per-node-sum over the expression tree, i.e. with duplicated contributions from shared DAG ancestors, optimal extraction can be done in linear time using a topological sort and dynamic programming since the cost of an e-node is a constant plus the sum of costs for its input